 Hiking the National Recreation Trail

-Designated as a National Recreation Trail on 2007, this greenway type trail is a common favorite for bird and wildlife watching and photography, hiking, family outing, and even school field trips.
+Designated as a National Recreation Trail in 2007, this greenway-type trail is a common favorite for bird and wildlife watching and photography, hiking, family outing, and even school field trips.

 Monte Vista Walking National Recreation Trail or the Nature Trail is only 0.5 miles long, a well-maintained short side trail off the 2.5 miles Auto Tour route.
 Together they serve as the finest course to access the Monte Vista National Wildlife Refuge.